-- Diskeeper Deployment Install or uninstall Diskeeper Professional, Pro Premier, Server or EnterpriseServer on selected computers throughout your network. - Logical Grouping Control Supports Active Directory groups, or you can create custom logical groups of systems on which to manage Diskeeper operations. - Policy-Based Centralized Management Set and view Diskeeper defragmentation properties that control how and when Diskeeper runs on selected computers on your network. - Single-Point Management of Diskeeper Licensing and Activation Manage your Diskeeper licenses and activation network-wide, from a single location. - Reports Establish and view several Diskeeper reports showing information about selected computers on your network. - Alerts Get e-mail notification of critical issues regarding the condition of the disk volumes all through your network. - Single Remote Computer Control Connect directly to a remote system and have full control of Diskeeper on that system. - Cross-Platform Support Diskeeper Administrator runs on a variety of Windows operating system platforms, from Windows 2000 through Windows Server 2003.
+- Diskeeper Deployment Install or uninstall Diskeeper Professional, Pro Premier, Server or EnterpriseServer on selected computers throughout your network. - Logical Grouping Control Supports Active Directory groups, or you can create custom logical groups of systems on which to manage Diskeeper operations. - Policy-Based Centralized Management Set and view Diskeeper defragmentation properties that control how and when Diskeeper runs on selected computers on your network. - Automatic Defrag Management Establish policies that ensure Diskeeper is installed and configured automatically as new computers are added to your network, and adjust your Diskeeper license count as needed when computers are removed from the network. - Single-Point Management of Diskeeper Licensing and Activation Manage your Diskeeper licenses and activation network-wide, from a single location. - Reports Establish and view several Diskeeper reports showing information about selected computers on your network. - Alerts Get e-mail notification of critical issues regarding the condition of the disk volumes all through your network. - Single Remote Computer Control Connect directly to a remote system and have full control of Diskeeper on that system. - Cross-Platform Support Diskeeper Administrator runs on a variety of Windows operating system platforms, from Windows XP through Windows Server 2008.